Frequently Asked Questions

 How secure is my investment?

 The investment is secured against the bonds we issue.
 We also have additional security in place to ensure that we always pay our investors.
-In the 26 years that we have offered this product, our investors have always received their monthly income while their capital remained secure.
+In the 30 plus years that we have offered this product, our investors have always received their monthly income while their capital remained secure.

 How will I be taxed?